jj-vcs/jj/docs/community_tools.md

 Find it [here][judojj].

-### GG - GUI for JJ

-GG is a cross platform GUI for Jujutsu which makes all graph manipulating workflows quite easy.
-Take a look at its README.md as it quite descriptive.

-Find it [here][gg].

 ### Jujutsu Kaizen

 Jujutsu Kaizen is a plugin for Visual Studio Code.
 The goal of this extension is to bring the great UX of Jujutsu into the VS Code UI.
 Its developers are currently focused on achieving parity for commonly used features of VS Code's built-in Git extension, such as the various operations possible via the Source Control view.

 Find it [here][jjk].

+### Selvejj

+Selvejj is a JetBrains plugin for integrating Jujutsu as a first-class VCS within the IDE.

+Find it [here][selvejj].

 ### VisualJJ